 Moreover, 23 meetings/workshops for senior members in mutation breeding research teams were facilitated.
-A total of 453 senior members have participated in these type of meetings/workshops.
+A total of 453 senior members have participated in these types of meetings/workshops.

 Publications in mutation breeding

 QA!: Confirm that the number of reported publications of China is correct.
 China reported over 30,000)